Frequently Asked Questions (FAQs)

 The affected facility should be inspected for the presence of asbestos, including category I and category II nonfriable asbestos, PRIOR to the commencement of the demolition, renovation, or response action.

-For ANY demolition of a facility or facility component (even if no asbestos is present), the owner or operator shall submit a written Notice of Intent (NOI) to ADEQ by hand delivery, by post-marked U.S. Postal Service, or by a post-marked commercial delivery service at least 10 working days before any demolition activity begins.
+For ANY demolition of a facility or facility component (even if no asbestos is present), the owner or operator shall submit a written Notice of Intent (NOI) to DEQ by hand delivery, by post-marked U.S. Postal Service, or by a post-marked commercial delivery service at least 10 working days before any demolition activity begins.
 Such notice must be accompanied by the required fee, which is described in Chapter 22 of Arkansas Asbestos Abatement Regulation 21.

-The owner or operator shall submit a written Notice of Intent (NOI) to ADEQ by hand delivery, by post-marked U.S. Postal Service, or by a post-marked commercial delivery service at least 10 working days before any demolition activity begins.
+The owner or operator shall submit a written Notice of Intent (NOI) to DEQ by hand delivery, by post-marked U.S. Postal Service, or by a post-marked commercial delivery service at least 10 working days before any demolition activity begins.
 Such notice must be accompanied by the required fee which is described in Chapter 22 of the Arkansas Asbestos Abatement Regulation 21.

 - For any renovation project, including any nonscheduled renovation operation involving the following amounts of RACM: at least 80 linear meters (260 linear feet) on pipes or at least 15 square meters (160 square feet) on other facility components, or at least one cubic meter (35 cubic feet) where the length could not be measured previously.